dutow/ccf/README.md

 If a project mets these requirements this script allow a zero-configuration setup and offer:

 * a sane default configuration (warnings as errors ; most warnings turned on, C++17, ...)
+* no global-config-hell: can be used with any classic CMake code, runs fine alongside it
 * support for easy configuration of some third parties
 * a clang-tidy setup
 * a clang-format setup and enforcement